Friday, March 7, 2025

 Darkness has won over Light.
 I don’t know if the war between Selfishness and Ethics is completely over, but it could be.
 Why?
 Because physical violence is an extremely effective tool of social control; and Trump has the military and the police under his authority.
 Trump also has power to inflict heavy economic damage in the form of lawsuits, the outcome of which will likely be determined by judges under his thrall.

 Battened on decades of consumerism, slathered in its petty, shallow vanities and insecurities, the American people have little ethical spine.
-We have been trained to be materialistic and needy, insecure and patheetic, not the sort of noble citizen who is worthy or willing to fight for anything higher, such as Justice.
-Our penchant is to obey and lap up frivolous gifts, perks, discounts, coupons, sales--on and on, while we are commercial-whipped to rush to get cheaper products and to show them off with the vulgar zeal of a shill in an advertisement.
+We have been trained to be materialistic and needy, insecure and pathetic, not the sort of noble citizen who is worthy or willing to fight for anything higher, such as Justice.
+Our penchant is to obey and lap up frivolous gifts, perks, discounts, coupons, sales--on and on, while we are commercial-whipped to rush to get cheaper products and to show them off with the vulgar awe of a shill in an advertisement.

 If our neighbor has some socially invented status symbol that we don’t have, we fret and pout, never thinking about the deeper levels of life, only the validation of our own voracious, product-hungry ego.
 For decades, under the banner of "free market capitalism," the purchasing power of the US citizen was considered the 'economic engine' driving the world economy.
 It has forged shackles of vice and voracity in our psyche.

 Maybe, if we are lucky, the American people still possess the seeds of righteous determination, and can rise up from this moral trench.
-But it would be absurd not to consider the likelihood that the USA, with its mightiest military, under the mercurial control of a narcissistic psychopath, will not now spread forth its Dark Shadow to encompass and devour as much as it can, straddling latitudes and longitudes, along vectors of greed, power-lust, malevolence and malignancy.
+But it would be absurd not to consider the likelihood that the USA, with its mightiest military, under the mercurial control of a narcissistic psychopath, will spread forth its Dark Shadow to encompass and devour as much as it can, straddling latitudes and longitudes, along vectors of greed, power-lust, malevolence and malignancy.

 =================